Containerizing development environment seems to be good for several reasons:

 VSCode for some more comfort

-DISCLAIMER: VSCode remote is in early access now, and can change it’s config and API right now - while you are reading this post.
+VSCode remoteis in early access now, and can change it’s config and API right now - while you are reading this post.
 It’s a very big chance, that you’ll need to adjust the next instructions by yourself - be ready to do this.
 NOTICE that you still can use all the previous part, because it is very stable.

 We can move on a bit more and configure VSCode to run a containerized development environment for us.